 What Is A Credit Union?

-You normally have to save with a credit union before you can borrow from it and some of our credit unions have linked with employers to allow you to save and repay loans directly from your wages.
+You join a credit union and save with them before you can take out a loan and some of our credit unions have linked with employers to allow you to save and repay loans directly from your wages.

 For more information, check out our short video on credit unions in Renfrewshire: